GabrielleC-J/project3_cse701/README.md

 * less than
 * greater than
 * not equal to
+* equal to

 ## Data Structure and Base
 ### Base
-Utilizing the form specified in the background information for integers, instead of storing integers in base 10, this library will store the integers in base $2^32^$ to save memory space.
+Utilizing the form specified in the background information for integers, instead of storing integers in base 10, this library will store the integers in base $2^{32}$ to save memory space.

 ### Data Structure for Digits storage
 The data structure used to store the digits is a vector of unsigned 64 bit integers called coefficients: `vector<uint64_t> coefficients`.
 To account for overflow when doing arithmetic operations on the digits, each digit will be an unsigned 64 bit integer (rather than using an unsigned 32 bit integer) since each coefficient/digit can only have a value less than the base.